Altimis/Scweet/README.md

 optional arguments:
-  -h, --help            show this help message and exit --words WORDS         queries. they should be devided by "//" : Cat//Dog.
+  -h, --help            show this help message and exit --words WORDS         words to search. they should be devided by "//" : Cat//Dog.
-  --from_accounts FROM_ACCOUNTS
+  --from_account FROM_ACCOUNTS
                         From account name.
-  --to_accounts TO_ACCOUNTS
+  --to_account TO_ACCOUNTS
                         To account name.
   --max_date MAX_DATE   max date for search query. example : %Y-%m-%d.
   --start_date START_DATE